OUIsolutions/BearHttpsClient/README.md

 ## WARNING: THIS IS ALPHA SOFTWARE.
 USE AT YOUR OWN RISK.
 NO WARRANTY IS PROVIDED AND BUGS ARE EXPECTED.

 # BearHttpsClient

-BearHttpsClient is a simple and easy to use Single File Https Client Library for C/C++ for Windows and Linux, that uses [BearSSL](https://bearssl.org/) as its SSL/TLS backend.
-BearHttpsClient is projected to be a full out of the box solution , providing:
+BearHttpsClient is a simple and easy to use single-file HTTPS Client Library for C/C++ for Windows and Linux that uses [BearSSL](https://bearssl.org/) as its SSL/TLS backend.
+BearHttpsClient is projected to be a full out-of-the-box solution providing:

 - Http Requisitions
 - Https Requisitions